LibrePPS/PyDrg/README.md

 - `main.py` – Example script for running the various clients
 - `msdrg/` – MS-DRG Grouper client and output models
 - `mce/` – MCE Editor client and output models
-- `opps/` – IOCE Editor client and output models
+- `ioce/` – IOCE Editor client and output models
-- `pricers/` – IPPS Pricer client and related components
+- `pricers/` – IPPS and Opps Pricer client(s) and related components
 - `input/` – Pydantic models for claims and related data
 - `helpers/` – Utility scripts, including the CMS downloader
 - `jars/` – Directory for Java JAR files (not tracked in git)